Chris-Kramer/visual_assignments/assignment-3/readme.md

 ```console
 bash run-script.sh
 ```
 The bash script will print out `DONE!
-THE CROPPED PICTURES AND THE PICTURE OF CONTOUR LINES ARE LOCATED IN THE FOLDER'output'`
+THE CROPPED PICTURES AND THE PICTURE OF CONTOUR LINES ARE LOCATED IN THE FOLDER'output'` when it is done running.

 ## Output
 The output is two images which can be found in the folder "output".